-What You Need to Know about Virginia’s PPE Sales Tax Exemption for Businesses
+What You Need to Know about Virginia’s Temporary PPE Sales Tax Exemption for Businesses

 Governor Northam declared a state of emergency due to the COVID-19 pandemic on March 12, 2020 and has issued several related executive orders.
 Businesses across Virginia are purchasing personal protective equipment (PPE) to prevent the spread of COVID-19.
 In response, the Virginia General Assembly passed legislation in 2021 that exempts qualifying business-related PPE purchases from sales tax.
 The temporary exemption is available for purchases made beginning March 11, 2021.
-The exemption will end the day after the last of the Governor’s COVID-19 executive orders expire.
 The legislation does not allow for refunds of tax paid on purchases of PPE made prior to March 11, 2021.

 Examples of qualifying products include, but are not limited to: